NEW FOR 2023

 Daily: 11:30am & 2:45pm, with additional displays at 1.15pm during weekends and school holidays.

-Our daily displays are included free with all standard park admission tickets and take place at the Falconry Display Area (10 on the park map)!
+Our daily displays are included free with all standard park admission tickets and take place at the Falconry Display Area.

 More displays may take place during peak periods.
 Please check event-specific information for more details.